goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.13.
 Use tools that automatically detect vulnerabilities

-**TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
+**핵심요약:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
 This can get easily tamed using community and commercial tools that constantly check for vulnerabilities and warn (locally or at GitHub), some can even patch them immediately

-**Otherwise:** Otherwise: Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
+**그렇게 하지 않을 경우:** 그렇게 하지 않을 경우: Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
 Quite tedious

 🔗 [**자세히 보기: Use tools that automatically detect vulnerabilities**](/sections/production/detectvulnerabilities.korean.md)